 Uncertain quality: A year-on-year drop in the TE graduation rate is noted, from 30% in 2012/13 to 24%.
 The rate is low for masters, postgraduate certificate, bachelors’ degree and ordinary diploma candidates, especially.

 Qualitative misalignment with labor needs: There is a lack of specialization in fields directly relevant to agriculture, industry and science.
-Furthermore, employers complain of TVET graduates’ lack of soft skills (proficiency in English, communication skills, problem-solving ability,etc., as well as of unwillingness to learn and reluctance to hard work.
+Furthermore, employers complain of TVET graduates’ lack of soft skills (proficiency in English, communication skills, problem-solving ability,etc., as well as of unwillingness to learn and reluctance to workhard.
 Outreach by TVET institutions and institutes to stakeholders, the private sector and society in general is insufficient.
 Too few LMI studies and reviews are conducted, and their results are not shared with all stakeholders.

 Fragmentation of TVET streams:The current organization structure of TVET supply is felt to affectquality, relevance and efficiency.